Wytamma/beastiary/backend/PYPI-README.md

 ```

 ## Use
 To start beastiary use the `beastiary` command.
-This will start the beastiary server.

 ```bash
 beastiary